hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_group_of_ainauts_and_their_ai_companions_exploring_909c87e9-7b24-413a-ba3e-c7c3aa8aca8c-0_2.content.md

 <!--font:Montserrat-->

-# "The Last Frontier" - An AI Adventure
+# "AI Explores the Last Frontier"

 Welcome to "The Last Frontier", an immersive experience that takes you on a journey through the depths of space.
 Join a group of AInauts and their AI companions as they explore a massive, abandoned research facility in search of answers.